MarcinCichy/TronG---game-with-animation-and-sounds---Pygame/README.md

 In the game I use:
  - sounds from https://mixkit.co/free-sound-effects/
-- fonts written by Jeff Bell (www.randombell.com)
+ - fonts created by Jeff Bell (www.randombell.com)
-- Python sprite sheet script from https://github.com/russs123/pygame_tutorials/blob/main/sprite_tutorial/spritesheet.py
+ - Python spritesheet script from https://github.com/russs123/pygame_tutorials/blob/main/sprite_tutorial/spritesheet.py

 Have a fun